IF YOU'RE PREGNANT, SO IS YOUR SKIN. THE RIGHT SKIN CARE DURING AND AFTER PREGNANCY.

 If your skin is stretched too quickly and too much, it may not be able to keep up with the stretching.
 There is not enough elastin in the subcutis and the reddish, purple cracks appear.
 Your predisposition also plays a major role here and unfortunately there is no miracle cure.

 So the best way to prevent stretch marks is to oil, massage, oil and massage again!
 Preferably every evening and every morning.
 This way you constantly supply your skin with important nutrients and it stays healthy and elastic for longer.
-The risk of stretch marks developing is therefore a little lower.
+This reduces the risk of stretch marks appearing.
 Particularly well tolerated is e.g. Almond Oil.

 Tip: Don't forget your hands and feet.
 These are often neglected, especially towards the end of pregnancy.
 But regular care is more important for your well-being than you might think.